matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 ## Security considerations

+This change requires a new room version, so will not affect old events.

 As this changes auth rules, we should think carefully about whether could introduce an attack on state resolution.
 For instance: if a user had higher PL at some point in the past, will they be able to abuse somehow this to